March 23, 2020

 To the Shareholders of Biloxi Marsh Lands Corporation:

-While 5 wells continue to produce from the Company’s fee lands in St. Bernard Parish, Louisiana, as of December 31, 2018, the combined net daily production accruing to the Company was minimal.
-Due to the minimal production from the Company’s fee lands, the Company opted not to commission a reserve study for the period ending December 31, 2018.
+While 4 wells continue to produce from the Company’s fee lands in St. Bernard Parish, Louisiana the combined net daily production accruing to the Company was minimal as of December 31, 2019.
+Due to the minimal production from the Company’s fee lands, the Company opted not to commission a reserve study for the period ending December 31, 2019.

-B&L Exploration has commissioned two independent reserve studies by separate reservoir engineering firms covering different properties in which B&L holds interests.
-These studies estimate that B&L’s proved reserves as of December 31, 2018 were approximately 2.4 billion cubic feet of natural gas (Bcfg), approximately 60.8 thousand barrels of oil (Mbbl) and approximately 8.8 Mbbl of natural gas liquids.
-Meanwhile, B&L’s Probable and Possible reserves as of December 31, 2018 are estimated to be approximately 1.6 Bcfg.
-This compares to B&L’s estimated proved reserves as of December 31, 2017 which were approximately 4.7 Bcfg, approximately 101 Mbbl of oil and approximately 26.6 Mbbl of natural gas liquids.
-(1)
+B&L Exploration has commissioned three independent reserve studies by separate reservoir engineering firms covering different properties in which B&L Exploration holds interests.
+These studies estimate that B&L Exploration’s proved reserves as of December 31, 2019 were approximately 1.13 billion cubic feet of natural gas (Bcfg), and approximately 60.0 thousand barrels of oil (Mbbl).
+Meanwhile, B&L Exploration’s Probable and Possible reserves as of December 31, 2019 are estimated to be approximately 1.22 Bcfg.
+This compares to B&L Exploration’s estimated proved reserves as of December 31, 2018 which were approximately 2.4 Bcfg, approximately 60.8 Mbbl of oil and approximately 6.7 Mbbl of natural gas liquids.
+(1) As of December 31, 2018 a portion of B&L Exploration’s proved reserves were Proved Undeveloped (PUD).
+Using the SEC mandated price for natural gas as of December 31, 2019, the economics of the PUD locations have become marginal.
+This diminishes the probability that these PUD locations would be drilled during 2020, thus these PUD reserves were removed from B&L Exploration’s proved reserve report for the period ending December 31, 2019.

 (1) The reserve estimates were prepared in accordance with the definition and regulations of the U. S. Securities and Exchange Commission (SEC) defined in S-X Part 210.4-10 (a) as revised and adopted effective January 1, 2010.

 Information reported by the Highlander well’s operator to the Louisiana Department of Natural Resources (LDNR) is available on LDNR’s Strategic Online Natural Resources Information System (SONRIS – www.sonris.com).
-B&L is contractually entitled to a 1.5% of 8/8ths overriding royalty interest (ORRI) in the mineral leases comprising the 9,000 acre – EOC-TUSC BL UDS SUA production unit from which the Highlander well is producing.
+B&L Exploration is contractually entitled to a 1.5% of 8/8ths overriding royalty interest (ORRI) in the mineral leases comprising the 9,000 acre – EOC-TUSC BL UDS SUA production unit from which the Highlander well is producing.
 This production unit is located in St. Martin Parish, Louisiana.
-Meanwhile, B&L’s South Texas operations were adversely affected during the second half of 2018 due to abnormal amounts of rainfall limiting access to well locations, thus affecting operational effectiveness.
+Meanwhile, B&L Exploration’s South Texas operations continue with the 5K No. 1 well being placed on production during the second quarter of 2019.

 The Company along with Lake Eugenie Land & Development, Inc. have assembled a team of scientists to study the Biloxi Marsh Complex (BMC) to demonstrate the BMC’s long-term sustainability by understanding its geologic stability and root causes of its degradation.
-Our team collected data in the field over the past 18 months using new observation stations as well as stations that were installed during 2003 and 2004.
-These stations provided our team with critical field data concerning accretion, erosion and elevation which form the basis for the attached project proposal: Leveraging Natural Resilience to Ensure the Long-Term Sustainability of the Biloxi Marsh Complex: An Integrated Project.
-The regional importance of the BMC due to its geographic location, its unique geological stability and its unique nearshore topography, among other factors, were taken into consideration while conceptualizing our integrated project.
-Leveraging Natural Resilience to Ensure the Long-Term Sustainability of the Biloxi Marsh Complex: An Integrated Project was submitted February 28, 2019 in response to CPRA’s request for New Projects to be considered for inclusion in the 2023 CMP.
-Our scientific experts’ report, Day et al., 2019, in prep., will be available shortly and will substantiate in detail our team’s conclusions.
-To obtain more information concerning coastal restoration, please visit our website: https://biloximarshlandscorp.com/biloxi-marsh-coastal-restoration/.
+Our team collected data in the field over an 18 month period using new observation stations as well as stations that were installed during 2003 and 2004.
+These stations provided our team with critical field data concerning accretion, erosion and elevation which form the basis for our report New Information Supporting the Stabilization and Restoration of the Biloxi Marsh Complex, A Unique and Distinct Ecosystem.
+We have presented this report to several governmental and non-governmental agencies, most importantly the Louisiana Coastal Protection and Restoration Authority (CPRA).
+The Company’s main objective is to have the BMC included in Louisiana’s next Coastal Master plan.
+A copy of this report is available on our website through the following link: https://biloximarshlandscorp.com/bmlc2/wp-content/uploads/2019/10/New-Information-Supporting-the-Stabilization-Restoration-of-the-Biloxi-Marsh-A-Unique-and-Distinct-Ecosystem-2.pdf

 As previously reported, on June 15, 2012, the Company filed a claim (Biloxi Marsh Lands Corp., et al. v.
 United States; Case No. 12-382L) in the U.S. Court of Federal Claims against the U.S. Army Corps of Engineers (The Biloxi Case) seeking monetary damages for property damage and losses caused by the Mississippi River Gulf Outlet (MR-GO).
-In January of 2018, The Biloxi Case was consolidated with other similar landowners’ cases against the U.S. Army Corps of Engineers and will proceed as Biloxi Marsh Lands Corp., et al. v.
-United States, No. 12-382L.
-The U.S. has filed a motion for summary judgment on the issue of statute of limitations, and our attorneys filed a cross motion on the same issue.
-Following the government shutdown the court issued a new Scheduling Order stating that all briefs must be submitted by May 3, 2019.
-After receipt of all briefs to be filed, the court will schedule oral arguments on the statute of limitations issue.
-At this time, the Company cannot predict the timing of resolution or the outcome of this litigation process, but it is anticipated that this litigation process will take many years.
+The U.S. Department of Justice filed a motion for summary judgment on the issue of statute of limitations, and our attorneys filed a cross motion on the same issue.
+On July 29, 2019, the case was transferred to Judge Ryan T. Holte.
+The hearing with the U.S. Department of Justice has been delayed and we are awaiting a new scheduling order.
+At this time, the Company cannot predict the timing of resolution or the outcome of this litigation process, but it is anticipated that this litigation process will take time.

-During 2017, the Company filed suit in Louisiana State District Court (34th Judicial District Court, Division D in St. Bernard Parish, LA) against Alta Mesa Holdings, LP (Alta Mesa) (Case No. 17-1104).
+During 2017, the Company filed suit in Louisiana State District Court (34th Judicial District Court, Division D in St. Bernard Parish, LA) against Alta Mesa Holdings, LP, et al. (Case No. 17-1104).
 We made claims under three separate causes of action: 1) Specific performance to remove the North Eros pipeline; 2) Property damages caused by installation, use and operations of the North Eros pipeline; 3) Specific performance to plug and abandon all wells, remove all associated equipment, facilities and fixtures from our property.
-We filed Motions for Summary Judgments on all three of the foregoing causes of action.
-On February 28, 2019 the court granted our motions on actions 1 and 2.
-Action 3 is pending a hearing scheduled for April 17, 2019.
-Trial on the costs associated with repairing the property damages is scheduled for September 9, 2019.
-As of this time, the Company is unable to forecast the amount of monetary damages that will be awarded, if any.
-Based on recent developments involving Alta Mesa’s parent company, Alta Mesa Resources, Inc. (NASDAQ: AMR) including class action litigation and expected significant non-cash impairment charges, as of this time, it is unclear whether Alta Mesa will have the financial ability to pay monetary damages.
+We filed Motions for Summary Judgments on all three claims which have been granted.
+During the first quarter of this year we joined High Mesa Holdings, LP as a defendant.
+Trial on the costs associated with repairing the property damage was originally scheduled for September 9, 2019 then continued until January 27, 2020.
+On September 11, 2019, one of the parties, Alta Mesa Holdings, LP, filed for bankruptcy protection under Chapter 11 of the U.S. Bankruptcy Code.
+Subsequently, on January 24, 2020 High Mesa Holdings, LP and The Meridian Resource and Exploration, LLC filed Chapter 7 bankruptcy.
+While the Company intends to pursue all avenues of recovery, including filing in the bankruptcy proceedings, the Company believes that it is highly unlikely that any substantial recovery will be attained.

-We encourage you to visit our website to obtain general information about the Company as well as historical annual reports and all press releases, and we strongly recommend that all interested parties become familiar with the information available on the Company’s website: www.biloximarshlandscorp.com.
+We encourage you to visit our website to obtain general information about the Company, its efforts in the coastal restoration arena, as well as historical annual reports and all press releases.
+We strongly recommend that all interested parties become familiar with the information available on the Company’s website: www.biloximarshlandscorp.com.

-Attracting third parties interested in exploring for and developing the minerals beneath our fee lands in St. Bernard Parish, Louisiana continues to prove difficult.
-This is due to a combination of factors which include the depth of prospects beneath our property, the current price of natural gas and the difficult business environment for oil and gas operators in Louisiana’s coastal zone.
+As stated in last year’s annual President’s letter, attracting third parties interested in exploring for and developing the minerals beneath our fee lands in St. Bernard Parish, Louisiana continues to prove difficult.
+This is due to a combination of factors which include the depth of prospects beneath our property, the current price of natural gas and the difficult business environment for oil and gas operators in Louisiana’s Coastal Zone.
 With our management team’s experience in the oil and gas sector, we are uniquely positioned to take advantage of changes in this business environment.

 William B. Rudolf